Dismiss Modal

 Call 911

-Call 911 right away if you have any of these symptoms:
+Call 911 right away if you have:

-• Shortness of breath or trouble breathing not relieved by rest
+• Shortness of breath or trouble breathing not relieved by rest.

-• Angina or chest pain symptoms
+• Angina or chest pain symptoms.

-• Sudden weakness and numbness in the face, arms, or legs, or difficulty speaking
+• Sudden weakness and numbness in the face, arms, or legs, or difficulty speaking.

-• Dizziness or fainting spells
+• Dizziness or fainting spells.

 Featured in